bkr/smeagol/README.md

       GITHUB_TOKEN="..." \
       EMAIL="tyler@paperstreetsoap.com" \
       FULLNAME="Tyler Durden" \
-      rake smeagol:install
+      rake mainstay:install

 Disabling Services
 ==================

-Smeagol installs a gem called lunchy which makes it trivial to enable/disable the services that are installed by default.
+Mainstay installs a gem called lunchy which makes it trivial to enable/disable the services that are installed by default.

     % ps auwwx | grep mongo